strojure/parsesso/README.md

 See some benchmarks [here](test/perf/bench.clj).

+## FAQ

+**Q.** What parser combinators are & are good for?
+How does it differ e.g. from Instaparse, which also parses text into data?

+A parser combinator library is a library with functions that can be composed into a parser.
+Instaparse takes a grammar specification, but in a parser combinator library you build the specification from functions, rather than a DSL.

 ## Contributors

 - [Michiel Borkent](https://github.com/borkdude)
     + Compatibility with babashka.
     + Github CI configuration.